 Today, Jaya is a financially independent, naturalized citizen and an active volunteer in our Survivors’ Support Group.

 AWAZ Voices Against Violence is committed to the empowerment of survivors of violence.
 We address issues of violence – including domestic violence, sexual assault, child abuse, child sexual abuse, human trafficking, and elder abuse – within the community through outreach, education, case management, and advocacy.

 AWAZ offers the following services:

-For information about domestic violence services, please contact Aisha at extension 111 or Riffat at extension 112.
+For information about domestic violence services, please contact Aisha at extension 111, Nina at extension 112 or Vimmi at extension 108.